Wir3s/e-commerce/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
   An e-commerce back-end wtih seeded data that can be queried, added to, updated and deleted.
+Products are grouped into categories and associated with tags.
+Products, categories and tagged can be viewed all at once or individually by ID.

 ## Table of Contents
   [Installation](#installation)